real608/mber/README.md

 [Errors]:
 - Parlor Games
 - Party Glitch (Probably an error with a .properties file)
-- Add an option in which players can only allow friends to comment on their walls

 [Implement]:
 - Music can no longer be listed in bars